arconyx/space-game/Development Plan.md

 - Info must be transported like cargo
 - Different ship types (speed/cargo tradeoff, fuel efficiency)
 - Resources that can be obtained from a system depend on its planet types
+- Store money on ships instead of on the player (since information is slow)

 ## Fancy Stuff
 - Tourism